 There are numerous cultivars of these easy to grow bulbs:

-- Alba forms large white blooms, while Gigantea excels with 2-inch wide blue flowers.
+- Alba forms large white blooms, while Gigantea excels with 2 inch (5 cm.) wide blue flowers.

 - Pink Giant has showy pinkish to lavender flowers that create a bright spring spectacle.